 Bladex operates a New York state-licensed agency in New York, New York and maintains a direct wholly-owned non-banking subsidiary in Delaware, Bladex Holdings Inc., or Bladex Holdings, which is not engaged in activities other than owning one wholly owned subsidiary incorporated under the laws of the State of Delaware: Bladex Asset Management, incorporated on May 24, 2006.
-In February 2007, another wholly-owned subsidiary, Clavex LLC, which was incorporated on June 15, 2006, became non-operative.
-On October 30, 2006, the Bank established an international administrative office in Miami, Florida, or the Florida International Administrative Office.
+Another wholly-owned subsidiary, Clavex LLC, which was incorporated on June 15, 2006, was dissolved on April 7, 2011, and its net assets were transferred to its controlling entity.
+On October 30, 2006, the Bank established the Florida International Administrative Office in Miami, Florida.
 On April 16, 2008, Bladex incorporated a direct fifty percent (50%) owned subsidiary in Delaware with the name of BCG PA LLC, which receives the performance allocation of Bladex Capital Growth Fund.